10 Wedding Bummers You’re Not Allowed to Freak Out About

 4. The DJ plays a song from your "do-not-play" list.

 Nothing you can do on this one.
-Just let it go—songs are only, what, five minutes long, maximum?
-It'll be over before you know it.
+Just let it go—songs are only around five minutes long, and it'll be over before you know it.

 5. You're serving signature cocktails and they hit your guests a little too hard and a little too fast.

-6. Table three accidentally gets labelled as table four and vice versa.
+6. Table three accidentally gets labeled as table four and vice versa.